-This programme uses antiphons for a spiritual Christmas celebration.
+This programme uses medieval antiphons for a spiritual Christmas.
 It uses bells, harp, voices, and symphonie to play a selection of music from the 11th and 12th Centuries.
-Covering Spain, Aquitaine, Scandinavia, Angolorum, Allemangne and Ireland the music explores the ceremony of Candlemas, St John the Baptist, the Crusades, pilgrimage, troubadours and trouveres in its journey through this important Christian time of celebration.
+Covering Spain, Aquitaine, Scandinavia, Angolorum, Allemangne and Ireland the music explores the ceremony of Epiphany, Yule or Noel and Advent set alongside the Christian ideas of the Crusades and pilgrimage.
+Enjoy this journey through an important Christian time of celebration.

 This presentation is not so Christian.